Is WeRecoverData Safe?

 What the Evidence Shows

-WeRecoverData is a registered data recovery company incorporated in New York (2003).
-The company claims 50+ global locations; all 22 investigated addresses are virtual offices operated by Regus, WeWork, or similar providers.
+WeRecoverData is a registered company (New York, 2003).
+All 22 investigated locations are virtual offices.
 The BBB rates the company F with 6 of 7 complaints unanswered.
+Consumer reports document quotes of $1,700 to $4,800 for standard drives.

 Their website advertises a 96% success rate in page title tags while their own FAQ states they do not publish success rates.
-Consumer reports document recovery quotes of $1,700 to $4,800 for standard hard drives, with a $95 to $100 non-refundable diagnostic fee.
+A $95 to $100 non-refundable diagnostic fee applies before any quote is provided.

 What Services Does WeRecoverData Offer?